NeilSinclair/prompt_workshop/the_expert/the_expert1.md

 ### Task 3: Your Task

 Think of another personality and ask them a question.
-Paste the personality (system message) and its reply on the Miro board.
-For inspiration you could try an idea like:
+Paste the reply from your bot on the Miro board.
+You can either come up with your own idea, or for inspiration you could try an idea like:

 1. You are a wise philosopher from 1850 and speak in two sentence rhymes